Kitware/Danesfield/tools/README.md

 This directory contains several command line tools for executing the Danesfield algorithms.
 The `run_danesfield.py` tool runs each component of the Danesfield system end-to-end.
 Each of the following subsections covers a single tool.

+Note that several of the tools require model files not included in this repository.
+These model files may not be publicly available at the time of writing.
+Please contact Kitware directory to request access to the models.

 ## Run Danesfield

 This script runs each of the Danesfield system components in an integrated end-to-end pipeline.
 The inputs / outputs of the script are controlled by a single configuration file.
 A template configuration file (`input.ini`) can be found in this repositories root directory.